The Ultimate Paralegal Guide (2020)

 While this may seem like a lot of work, especially if you’re applying to several firms, it really does make all the difference.

-Align your your skills and qualities with the job description
+Align your skills with the job description

 In layman’s terms: why should you get the job?